Effective date: October 1, 2021

 - To comply with a law, regulation, legal process or governmental request, such as a properly supported request from law enforcement, or a governmental agency when necessary and permitted for the performance of official duties, or a court order.

-This policy is posted on the PUD's website.
-We may change this policy at any time, and will notify customers of changes by indicating on the policy the date of its last update.
-We may also communicate with you about steps we’ve taken to enhance the security of your personal information, and may ask for your cooperation in implementing certain safeguards.
+This policy is posted on the PUD’s website.
+We may update this policy at any time and will notify customers of changes by indicating on the policy the date of its last update.
+We may also communicate with you about steps we’ve taken to enhance the security of your personal information and may ask for your cooperation in implementing certain safeguards.
 Please review this policy whenever you visit our website in order to understand how personal information we collect from you will be used.

 By using our website, or by opening and holding a PUD account, you consent to the information collection and use practices described in this policy.